Homemade Fig Preserves (canning recipe with no pectin)

 • If you want to use it as a fig spread, empty the jar contents into a food processor and chop up the large pieces of figs. Use this to spread on morning toast, to fill thumbprint cookies, or make fig bars.

 Making fig preserves isn’t the only tasty way to store figs all year long.
-Here are some more ideas for preserving figs.
+Here are some more ideas for preserving figs. If you end up with too many figs to deal with right a way, freezing them is a good option.

 Thanks for sharing with your friends!